Suicide pill: Metaphorical uses

-In economics, a suicide pill is a form of risk arbitrage used by corporations to suicide during hostile takeover attempts.
+In economics, a suicide pill is a form of risk arbitrage used by corporations to commit suicide during hostile takeover attempts.
 As an extreme version of the "poison pill" defense, this crippling provision refers to any technique used by a target firm in which takeover protection could result in self-destruction.
 Variations include the Jonestown defense, the scorched-earth defense, and the golden parachute.

 In legislative debate, a wrecking amendment may be called a "poison pill amendment".